Open Table’s vision is to share free meals with the community made from surplus food in order to reduce food insecurity and food waste.

 Our journey began some four years ago with a humble little community dinner at the Brunswick Neighbourhood House.
 Four years later, we now run lunches on a weekly basis between seven different community spaces around Melbourne.

-In addition, we also aim to lift social barriers in communities.
+We aim to lift social barriers in communities, providing free food to those in need and an open and inclusive environment for the community to connect.
 We have discovered through Open Table that food has the uncanny ability to unify us, no matter who we are or what our backgrounds may be.
-At a typical Open Table gathering you might find a young professional interested in food sustainability sharing ideas with a pensioner relying on supported residential services who is looking to socialise with their neighbours.

-Every weekend a group of five to six volunteers living locally will get together, spend a few hours cooking and serving up the meals buffet style with 50 - 70 people attending.
-We have found over time the more diverse the community the more people attending.
+Every event, a group of five to six volunteers will get together, spend a few hours cooking and serving up the meals buffet style with 30 - 70 people attending.
+We have discovered over time the more diverse the community the more people attending.